custom-components/ble_monitor/docs/faq.md

 ### Why is this component called passive and what does this mean

 Unlike the original `mitemp_bt` component (and most other solutions), this custom component does not use connections (polling) to collect data.
-The fact is that many sensors from the Xiaomi ecosystem transmit information themselves about their condition to the air with some frequency.
+The fact is that many BLE sensors transmit information themselves about their condition to the air with some frequency.
 We need only to "passively" receive these messages and update the status of the corresponding entities in the Home Assistant.
 What does this give us?

 - firstly, it reduces the power consumption of the sensors (the battery lasts longer), since the sensor does not transmit anything other than that provided by its developers.
 - secondly, since the range of bluetooth is rather limited, passive reception can solve some problems that arise when using "polling" components.
 In the case of connecting to a sensor, a two-way exchange takes place, which means we not only should “hear” the sensor well, but the sensor, in its turn, must also “hear” us well, and this could be problematic.
 To increase the radius of reception, you can, for example, install an external bt-dongle with a large antenna on your host, to make it "hear" better, but you can’t do anything with the sensor itself.
 A passive data collection method solves this problem, because in this case the sensor does not know about our existence, and should not "hear" us at all.
 The main thing is that we "hear" it well.